Settings#

 key – the key to get the user value for

-- get_value(key: str) Variant #
+- get_value(key: str) Variant#

 Gets the value that is stored in

-.It is a programmer error to give a
+settingsforkey.It is a programmer error to give a

-that isn’t contained in the schema forsettings
+keythat isn’t contained in the schema forsettings.Added in version 2.26.

 - Parameters: